“As Is” in Texas Residential Transactions

 Clearly, the DTPA is very pro-consumer.
 Section 17.44(a) states that the Act “shall be liberally construed and applied to promote its underlying purposes, which are to protect consumers against false, misleading, and deceptive business practices, unconscionable actions, and breaches of warranty and to provide efficient and economical procedures to secure such protection.”
 If a seller’s dishonest actions or inactions were a producing cause of loss or detriment to the plaintiff, even if the seller had no intent to harm, and even if the seller could not possibly have foreseen the possibility of harm, then the seller may have significant liability.
 This is true even if an earnest money contract has not yet been signed.

-Note that this standard does not carve out a specific time segment in the interaction between buyer and seller.
+Note that the DTPA standard does not carve out a specific time segment in the interaction between buyer and seller.
 It does not (for instance) apply solely in the beginning of a real estate transaction when the seller disclosure notice is first given.
+Or solely at closing.
 No such time limitation is stated in the statute or in relevant cases.
-Accordingly, the only safe way to construe the DTPA is to conclude that its provisions apply during the entire contract-to-closing real estate sale process.
-Viewed in this context, there is no escaping the existence of an ongoing duty of seller disclosure under the DTPA that applies for the duration of the transaction.
+The only safe way to construe the DTPA is to conclude that its provisions apply during the entire contract-to-closing real estate sales process.
+Viewed in this context, there is no escaping the existence of an ongoing duty of disclosure from seller under the DTPA that applies for the duration of the transaction.

 The statute of limitations under the DTPA is “two years after the consumer discovered or in the exercise of reasonable diligence should have discovered the occurrence of the false, misleading, or deceptive act or practice” (Sec.
 17.565).